 Welcome to New Albany Safety Town.
 We appreciate your interest in our Summer program.
-As a camp volunteer you have a choice of working in the classroom assisting the teacher or working outside at Adventureland assisting with all of the classrooms on a daily basis.
+As a camp volunteer you will either be placed in the classroom assisting the teacher or outside at Adventureland assisting with all of the classrooms on a daily basis.

 Each year we invite middle and high school students to volunteer at camp.
 We invite returning volunteers the opportunity to apply in January then we welcome new students the opportunity to volunteer at camp by applying in February.
 To apply please contact the camp director at email@example.com